 The TLSH Space will occupy a 19,250 square foot area between the Law Society of Ontario and the overhead walkway at the south west corner of Nathan Phillips Square.
 The space was a blank canvas and through its ROI project, Toronto Council Fire was able to imagine it as a vibrant Indigenous cultural space that would include areas for gatherings, ceremonies, education, contemplation and community building.The space is scheduled to be completed in the fall of 2022.
 Toronto Council Fire is currently seeking project funding through its Sovereign Wealth Fund (see funding menu).
 Approximately 4 million dollars remains to be raised for the Centre's share of the construction project.
 Additional funding will be sought for programming and maintenance for the site beyond 2022. www.irsslegacy.com

-The Annual IRSS Legacy Celebration has become an annual cultural event held at Nathan Phillips Square in Toronto, to honour our Residential School Survivors and to provide information on the TLSH space which will open in the fall of 2020.
-The Third Annual IRSS Legacy Celebration will be held on September 17-18, 2020.
-As with the previous events, there will be performances by traditional Indigenous artists, singers, and dancers, a marketplace, workshops for individuals, schools, youth and families, presentations and the re-unveiling of a life sized replica of the Turtle sculpture and architectural model of the TLSH Space.
-SAVE THE DATE September 17-18, 2020
+The Annual IRSS Legacy Celebration has become an annual cultural event held at Nathan Phillips Square in Toronto, to honour our Residential School Survivors and to provide information on the TLSH space which will open in the fall of 2022.
+The Third Annual Indigenous Legacy Celebration will be held in October 2020 and will be streamed online due to COVID-19.
+As with the previous events, there will be performances by traditional Indigenous artists, singers, and dancers.

 TORONTO COUNCIL FIRE FOURTH ANNUAL YOUTH POW WOW